Attention: For Dutch runners: a Dutch edition can be found here.

 As a distance runner, are you tired of long, slow runs?
 Do you often feel sluggish and flat and, despite doing your regular long runs, can never quite improve on your personal best times?
 If so, The Easy Interval Method may be just the book for you!

-READ enthusiastic reviews at the bottom of this page: https://www.amazon.co.uk/Easy-Interval-Method-Klaas-Lok/ AND
+READ enthusiastic reviews at the bottom of this page at Amazon: https://www.amazon.co.uk/Easy-Interval-Method-Klaas-Lok/ AND

 READ this great article written by Andy Waterman: https://medium.com/@andywaterman/reactivity-806ec9694fc3

 - Interview with Peter Brady on mastermilers.com

 - (17 March 2021) Book Review on Fastrunning: EIM by Klaas Lok

 - Experiences of runners in the Easy Interval Group on Facebook

 - (30 Dec 2021) Article about the training of Ingebrigtsen in which Easy Interval Method is also been discussed

 - (6 Sept 2023) Article of Tom Shax, in which he discusses his experience regarding the benefits of EIM compared to 80/20 approach